 This is the time when brainstorms make the most sense.
 No more blockchain technology bs, no more “AI-machine learning” that’s just “if-else” statements under the hood.

-There are chances where 1 task contributes to multiple key results, such as the hypothesis of having social logins are one of the reasons why the conversion rate is low.
+There are chances where 1 task contributes to multiple key results, such as the hypothesis that having social logins is one of the reasons why the conversion rate is low.
 The objective of the OKR task breakdown isn’t really to find out how to isolate contributions, but to bring focus to the problem on hand.